kaievns/the-log/posts/lead/on-culture-and-belonging.md

 And that is exactly what happens in the employment market.
-Nobody in all seriousness really cares about a no-name startup putting such and such as their values their web-site.
+Nobody in all seriousness really cares about a no-name startup putting such and such as their values on their website.
 But, the same people will adopt a big-name company values with almost religious zeal, because it's a more powerful peer group that can assure their steady employment in the years to come.

 ## What a high performing culture looks like

 If that little pondering above got through to you, then the first thing you need to understand is this.
 Words don't matter, behaviours do.
 What people innately want is to belong to a group that provides safety and purpose.
-And your group behaviour needs to reflect that in order to attract more members.

 People, especially the creative people who have a bit of an outlier streak to them, need to feel safe to do their best work.
 Physically, but most importantly